 “I allow a cut-up outer robe, a cut-up upper robe, a cut-up lower robe.”—Mv.VIII.12.2

 “When the cloths are undamaged, or their damage is repaired, I allow a double-layer outer robe, a single-layer upper robe, a single-layer lower robe; when the cloths are weathered [C: ragged from being kept a long time] and worn, a four-layer outer robe, a double-layer upper robe, a double-layer lower robe.
 An effort may be made, as much as you need, with regard to cast-off cloth and shop-remnant cloth.
 I allow a patch [C: a patch after cutting out old, damaged cloth], stitching, folding, sealing (§), reinforcing [C: a patch without removing old damaged cloth] (§).”—Mv.VIII.14.2

-“I allow that a rough stitch be made .… I allow that the uneven edge be removed .… I allow a border and a binding (for the edge of the border) .… I allow a network of stitches (darning).”—Mv.VIII.21.1
+“I allow that a rough stitch be made… I allow that the uneven edge be removed… I allow a border and a binding (for the edge of the border) be put on… I allow a network (of stitches) be made.”—Mv.VIII.21.1

 “One should not wear robes that have not been cut up.
 Whoever should wear one: an offense of wrong doing.”—Mv.VIII.11.2

 “I allow two cut-up robes, one not cut up… I allow two robes not cut up, one cut up… I allow that a seam-strip (§) be added.
 But a completely uncut-up (set of robes) should not be worn.
 Whoever should wear it: an offense of wrong doing.”—Mv.VIII.21.2